rishavnathpati/Pong-game-revisited/README.md

     score_a = 0
     score_b = 0

-# Making the left paddle. turtle.
+# Making the left paddle.
     paddle_a = turtle.Turtle()
     paddle_a.speed(0)
     paddle_a.shape("square")